MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

    > [!NOTE]
    > Technicians can't place mixed-reality annotations on the live video feed; they can only place annotations on the in-call snapshots.

+   If the remote collaborator receives the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
+Both users have the same capabilities.

 6. The technician is directed to use the snapshot feature to add 2D annotations on a frozen video frame of their shared environment.